Python Automation for Beginners: A Step-by-Step Guide

 from email.mime.multipart import MIMEMultipart

-# Email credentials
+# Setup credentials and content

 sender_email = "your_email@gmail.com"